-- Restoring Michigan's polluter pay laws including cleanup requirement to residential standards, cleanup of aquifers and groundwater whether or not they are currently used as a drinking water source, and joint and several liability for environmental contamination. - Instituting "Responsible Corporate Officer Doctrine" so that negligent corporate officers can be held personally liable for instances of environmental harm. - Eliminating the statute of limitations for environmental violations.
-The current statute is six years after the instance of the violation, while many sites aren't even discovered until after the statute of limitations expired. - Tying environmental fines to percentage of gross revenue and directing fine money to the most impacted communities.
+- Restoring Michigan's polluter pay laws including cleanup requirement to residential standards, cleanup of aquifers and groundwater whether or not they are currently used as a drinking water source, and joint and several liability for environmental contamination.
+(HB 4314 of 2021) - Instituting "Responsible Corporate Officer Doctrine" so that negligent corporate officers can be held personally liable for instances of environmental harm.
+(HB 5469 of 2020) - Eliminating the statute of limitations for environmental violations.
+The current statute is six years after the instance of the violation, while many sites aren't even discovered until after the statute of limitations expired.
+(HB 5453 of 2020) - Tying environmental fines to percentage of gross revenue and directing fine money to the most impacted communities.
 Currently, fines are merely a cost of doing business for major corporations.
-Tying fine amounts to revenue would provide a stronger incentive to not pollute. - Repealing Michigan's "No Stricter Than Federal" Law.
+Tying fine amounts to revenue would provide a stronger incentive to not pollute.
+(HB 5455 of 2020) - Repealing Michigan's "No Stricter Than Federal" Law.
 As Michigan is home to 21% of the world's fresh water, we must have the regulatory flexibility necessary to protect that resource instead of being restricted by federal minimums.
+(HB 4919 of 2021)

-Water Infrastructure and Contamination Investments
+Water Infrastructure and Investments to Address Water Contamination

 Michigan's water infrastructure is outdated, poorly rated, and significantly under-funded.
+While a recent influx of federal funding gives Michigan the chance to make a downpayment on our overall water infrastructure needs, sustainable long-term funding is required to fully address the problem.
 Conservative estimates claim that we have a funding shortfall for drinking, storm, and wastewater infrastructure of roughly \$1 billion annually.
-Further, PFAS chemicals and other emerging contaminants continue to pollute drinking water sources for both residents who rely on water wells and residents who are hooked into water utilities.
+Further, PFAS chemicals and other emerging contaminants continue to pollute drinking water sources for both residents who rely on private wells and residents who are hooked into water utilities.

 The good news is that by creating the revenue necessary to rebuild our water infrastructure and address contamination issues, Michigan can create thousands of good-paying jobs.
-A recent report from Blue-Green Alliance confirmed that investing \$105 billion in water infrastructure upgrades over 10 years nationally would result in the creation of 654,000 job-years across the US economy.
+A 2018 report from Blue-Green Alliance confirmed that investing \$105 billion in water infrastructure upgrades over 10 years nationally would result in the creation of 654,000 job-years across the US economy.
 Michigan has more lead service lines in use than any other state, and our drinking and stormwater infrastructure were rated "D" and "D-" respectively by the most recent American Society of Civil Engineers report card.